callumhackett/obsidian_polka_theme/README.md

 1. In a file explorer (not inside Obsidian), go to your main vault folder.
 2. From there, go to the `/.obsidian/snippets` folder and create a `.css` file with any name.
-3. Open the file and add your preferred styles.
-4. (Optional) To replace the accent color, you can copy and paste the snippet below, substituting your own RGB values and using `.theme-light` or `.theme-dark` depending on the mode you want your change to apply to (if you're familiar with CSS, note that the RGB values here are not enclosed in brackets):
+3. If you don't know CSS but want to replace the accent color, copy and paste the snippet below.
+Replace `.theme-dark` with `.theme-light` if you want to customize light mode, and replace the numbers with your own RGB color:
 ```
 .theme-dark {
   --accent-main: 225, 120, 255 !important;
 }
 ```
+4. If you do know CSS, notice that the RGB color in the snippet above is not enclosed in brackets.
 5. In your main Obsidian settings, go to `Appearance > CSS snippets` and enable your file.
 If you don't see it, click the reload icon and it should appear.

 ## Notes